-Jarren Charl B. Magtanggol was born in Makati City and attends Pateros Catholic School.
-He is a descendant of Panday Pira, a native Filipino blacksmith who served Rajah Sulayman and Miguel López de Legazpi.
-He is a musician, athlete, and a believer in being kind to others and spreading kindness.
-His ambition is to set a good example for others while also contributing to his beloved country.
+Jarren Charl B. Magtanggol was born in Makati City, a descendant of Panday Pira, a native Filipino blacksmith who served Rajah Sulayman and Miguel López de Legazpi.
+He is the eldest of four siblings, with two younger brothers and one sister.
+He graduated from Pateros Catholic School and is currently studying for a Bachelor of Science in Nursing at Centro Escolar University – Makati.
+He is a heraldist, singer, athlete, watch collector, and young entrepreneur.
+He is a devout Catholic, yet he also upholds Confucian values such as respect for elders, filial piety, and self-discipline, with an ambition to set a good example for others while contributing to his beloved country.

 Description and symbolism: